 - Miller Union: a mix of eclectic and familiar craft wine names in a mid-sized list at decent prices

 - Cellar 13 Wine Merchant: John Passman offers a small but excellent array of wines, focused on France and Italy, in this cozy shop near Johnny’s Hideaway

 - H&F Bottle Shop: H&F has an impeccable selection of wines and vermouths, and some creative tasting events as well.

 - Le Caveau Fine Wines: a great little boutique in Chamblee, with a focus on European regions such as Burgundy, Tuscany, the Loire Valley, Austria and Germany and a nice selection of biodynamic and natural wines.

 - Perrine’s: Perrine Prieur, formerly of JOEL, has brought a sommelier’s touch to a fine selection of wines both familiar and unique, with some very nice boutique value selections from France especially.
-A cheese counter and grape-based skin care line?! add to the fun.
 Read more on Perrine’s.

 - pH Wine Merchant: this Peachtree Hills boutique rocks an impressive selection of Burgundy, Champagne, and plenty of esoteric finds from around the world as well

 - Octane (multiple locations): serious coffee by french press and perfect espresso, using Counter Culture and custom roasted beans, and a staff committed to the art of coffee – great little selection of beers on tap as well